 - Alice in Chains

 Grunge was a form of alternative rock that seeped out of Washington (mainly Seattle) in the mid 1980s.
 It was a kind of hybrid between punk, metal and indie rock.
 As with hardcore punk, grunge lyrics focused heavily on apathy, social alienation, a need for freedom and a feeling of being trapped.
 The sound was big on a sludgy, distorted electric guitar with high levels of fuzz and feedback.
 It was a pretty raw, stripped-down sound, and could either churn out mosh-stomper stagedive classics like Mudhoney’s “Touch Me I’m Sick” or the mournful loss of “Pennyroyal Tea” by the kings of grunge, Nirvana.

 Grunge became as big as Gojiro and achieved worldwide fame by the mid nineties thanks to two albums: “Nevermind” (Nirvana) and “Ten” (Pearl Jam).
-It wasn’t just a boy’s clug – the girls (Hole, L7, Babes in Toyland) weren’t far behind.
+It wasn’t just a boy’s club – Hole, L7, and Babes in Toyland were major indie groups with major followings.
 Hole made some awesome music, and when lead singer Courtney Love shacked up with Kurt Cobain they were verily the King and Queen of Grunge.